-Cherkessk (also spelled Cherkesk) is a city in southern Russia, the capital of Karachay-Cherkessia Republic.
-It is the main industrial, economic and cultural center of the region.
+Cherkessk is a city in southern Russia, the capital of the Karachay-Cherkessia Republic.
+It is a major industrial, economic and cultural center of the region.

-The city is located close to the Caucasus, on the right bank of the Kuban River.
+The city is located close to the Caucasian mountains, on the right bank of the Kuban River.
 The population mostly consists of Russians, Karachayevs, Cherkesses, Abazins, Nogaytses.
 In general, people of about 80 nationalities live in Cherkessk today.

 Cherkessk was founded by the Cossacks as a Russian military fortification on the Kuban frontier, where the Russian troops headed by the general German defeated 40,000 Turkish Army of Batal-Pashi in 1790.